KaiserWerk/primordius/README.md

 # primordius
-Primordius is a Go library to read configuration values from different sources (YAML files, JSON files, env vars) with optional automatic reload.
+Primordius is a Go library to read configuration values from different sources (YAML, JSON, TOML, env vars).

 ## Installation